![]() |

 Both Hanukkah and

-Christmas are celebrated in the Ghetto, from the giant menorah in the
+Christmas are celebrated in the Ghetto with the giant menorah in the

 ![]() |